Big Ten football is preparing to return — with no margin for error

 More than a dozen games in the Football Bowl Subdivision have been postponed or canceled.
 A league’s only defense is to embrace scheduling flexibility.
 But that’s hardly an option now for the Big Ten.

 The conference’s plan is to pack nine games into nine weeks, beginning Oct.
 23 and lasting until the night before the College Football Playoff committee selects its top four teams Dec.
-20. The thought process is that playing nine games is better than eight — for a conference seeking TV revenue, teams hoping to earn a spot in the playoff and athletes who want to showcase their ability.
+20. The thought process is that playing nine games is better than eight — for a conference seeking TV revenue, for teams hoping to earn a spot in the playoff and for athletes who want to showcase their ability.
 But in exchange, the Big Ten gave up its room for error.

-“We’re going to put together a nine-game schedule obviously,” Penn State Athletic Director Sandy Barbour said at a news conference Thursday.
+“We’re going to put together a nine-game schedule, obviously,” Penn State Athletic Director Sandy Barbour said at a news conference Thursday.
 “But we don’t know how many of those games will get played.
 If anything, the first couple weeks of the season have been examples of that for us.”

 The Big Ten’s schedule will be released soon, officials said.
 Schools will play all six of the teams in their division, plus two cross-division opponents.
 The champions of each division then will meet in a title game the final weekend.
 In an unconventional twist, all Big Ten teams will play a ninth game, matching up against the team in the opposite division that finished in the same place.